 - 1. The Village Board of Trustees will be eliminated.
 All expenses associated with personnel and contractual obligations for this function will be saved since the Town will assume legislative responsibility for the former Village with no additional pay for its Town Board members.
 The size of the Town Board will not change. - 2.
-The Town Court will be unchanged. - 3.
-The position of Village Mayor will be eliminated and costs for salary and contractual expenses will be saved.
+The Town Court will be unchanged. - The position of Village Mayor will be eliminated and costs for salary and contractual expenses will be saved.
 The Town Supervisor position will be retained at its current salary level and contractual costs. - 4.
 The duties performed by the Village Treasurer/ Clerk/ Administrator, Deputy Village Clerk/Treasurer and Account Clerk account for 1.73 FTE's in the general fund.
 The Town will increase their FTE's by 1.50 in the general fund and activate a currently vacant position (0.25 FTE's)6 to absorb the additional duties required if the Village is dissolved.
 The 1.50 FTE's would include 60 new hours per week and the Plan has budgeted \$60,000 annually for these positions.
 Additional savings will accrue from eliminating the contractual and tax advertising costs in the Village.
-A total cost savings of approximately \$76,000 will be realized. - The Village's Water/ Sewer Program Specialist position will be transferred to the Town.
+A total cost savings of approximately \$76,000 will be realized. - 5.
+The Village's Water/ Sewer Program Specialist position will be transferred to the Town.
 Currently, the position is split with 90% of the Specialist's time dedicated to the water and sewer funds and 10% to the general fund.
 The only change will be that 10% of the time will be dedicated to the "Townwide" general fund rather than the Village general fund. - 6.
-A portion of the cost for contractual legal and engineering services currently allocated in the Village budget will transfer to the Town.
+84% of the combined Village and Town budgeted costs for legal expenses and 77% of the combined costs for engineering services will transfer to the Town.
 All costs and contractual services associated with the dissolution of the Village are considered a one-time expense for financial projection purposes. - 7.
 The Village Hall building will be sold by the Town as soon as possible after dissolution or by the Village during the transition period.
 The Plan assumes an annual expenditure of \$17,200 to maintain the building as the police headquarters until it is sold.
-Proceeds from the sale will be used to reduce remaining Village general fund debt.